lukeholder/craft-inflect/readme.md

 # Inflection Craft Plugin

-This plugin enables in twig:
+This plugin enables in following in twig:

 ```